pgryko/mlops-credit-default/README.md

 - Python 3.11.9 or higher
 - Kaggle account and API key
 - UV package manager
+- MLflow (for experiment tracking and model management)

 ### Local Development
 1. Clone the repository: